Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

       account credentials populated targeting the region with the pool listed in the job location.

+Note that listing jobs with the default parameters with `fed jobs list <fed-id>` (either with or without scoping the invocation to a job or job schedule) will only list active job and job schedules tracked by the federation (and have been submitted to Batch).
+Meaning, if the action associated with the job/task group is still enqueued, it will not be listed with the command.
+In order to retrieve actions which are enqueued and have not been processed (or are blocked), you can use the `--queued` switch:
+`fed jobs list <fed-id> --job-id <job-id> --queued`.
+This command will list all queued actions for the specified job id.

 Sometimes a job/task group is submitted which can "block" other actions for the same specified job if an improper constraint or other incorrect configuration is specified (this can be particularly acute for non-unique job id federations).
-In this case, it is necessary to remove such problematic actions to unblock processing.
-This can be done with the command:
+You can recover from such issues following these commands:

+1. Locate the problematic action (unique id) associated with the job/task group submission, if not known already:
+`fed jobs list <fed-id> --job-id <job-id> --blocked`.
+This command will also provide a broad reason on why the action was blocked.
+2. Remove the problematic action (unique id) to unblock processing:
-`fed jobs zap <fed-id> --unique-id <uid>`.
-Note that there is no recovery after a unique id is removed; the action will need to be re-submitted (with the corrected parameters to prevent the blocking behavior which required the use of `fed jobs zap` in the first place).
+`fed jobs zap <fed-id> --unique-id <uid>`

+Note that there is no recovery after a unique id is removed; the action will need to be re-submitted (with the corrected parameters to prevent the blocking behavior which required the use of prior actions in the first place).